Card database conventions

 Standard set

-The standard set consists of variants that are shown as the first column on official checklists.
+The standard set consists of card variants that are shown as the first column on official Pokémon TCG checklists.
 However, not all expansions have an official checklist.
 Therefore, if one of the following criteria is true, an expansion is considered to have a standard set:

 Parallel set

-- All of the secondary variants feature an identical pattern (often reverse holographic).
+• All of the secondary card variants feature an identical pattern (often reverse holographic).

-- The identical pattern is used exclusively for the secondary variants.
-If not, the secondary variant is either a secondary standard set or an other variant.
+• The identical pattern is used exclusively for the secondary card variants (within the same expansion).
+If not, the secondary card variant is either a secondary standard set or other card variant.

 A card cannot have multiple parallel set variants at once, unless they're variations of the same variant.
-These variations include errors, corrected errors, slight aesthetic differences, or specific Pokémon patterns (such as the wing patterns of Vivillon).
+These variations include errors, corrected errors, slight aesthetic differences, or specific Pokémon patterns (such as the wing patterns of the Vivillon Pokémon).

-1*: A regular rarity is defined as Common, Uncommon, Rare, Rare Holo, or any other rarity with an equivalent tier.
+1*: A regular rarity of a card is defined as Common, Uncommon, Rare, Rare Holo, or any other rarity with an equivalent tier.

 1st edition print